James4Ever0/notes/自动发短信 邮件 自动接收短信 接收邮件 mail sms automatic sending ad broadcasting, email verification, sms verification, sms login, email login.md

 icloud's "hide my email" service seems only provide few email aliases. account registered from web without logged in any apple device (maybe virtualbox has a shot?) will not have email service.

-yahoo provides the most email alias up to 500. however to get one yahoo account one needs offshore phone numbers. online sms receivers are not so reliable (not even usable for yahoo registration), and those found from google searches (like [free receive sms](https://www.freereceivesms.com/), which has simple interface for fetching data) have chances to get registered yahoo accounts.
+yahoo provides the most email alias up to 500. however to get one yahoo account one needs offshore phone numbers. online sms receivers are not so reliable (not even usable for yahoo registration), and those found from google searches (like [free receive sms](https://www.freereceivesms.com/) (这个网站有反js调试 自动暂停执行), which has simple interface for fetching data) have chances to get registered yahoo accounts.

 email bulk senders are equipped with email templates, statistics (like opened or not, click data monitoring)